-Source: TfNSW Centre for Road Safety
+Source: TfNSW Centre for Road Safety note that two separate incidents occurred at one location as shown on the above plan.

-\note that two separate incidents occurred at one location as shown on the above plan.
+The crash data indicates that there were four crashes involving pedestrians over the five-year period between 2011 to 2015 (it should be noted that two crashes occurred at the same location).

-The crash data indicates that there were four crashes involving pedestrians over the five-year period between 2011-2015.
-Figure 2-21 shows that the majority of crashes occurred around Meadowbank Station where pedestrian activity would be higher when compared to other parts of the study area :
+Figure 2-21 shows that the majority of crashes occurred around Meadowbank Station where pedestrian activity would be higher when compared to other parts of the study area:

-- Three out of the four crashes involving pedestrians occurred during daytime, with one crash (at Maxim Street) occurring at night; - Three of the incidents resulted in injury to one person (each), with the other incident resulting in two person injuries; and - All of the crashes involved a pedestrian emerging from the footpath on the far side of the road to the vehicle involved in the crash.
+- Three out of the four crashes involving pedestrians occurred during daytime, with one crash (at Maxim Street) occurring at night - Three of the incidents resulted in injury to one person (each), with the other incident resulting in two person injuries - All of the crashes involved a pedestrian emerging from the footpath on the far side of the road to the vehicle involved in the crash

-It should be noted that the crash data presented is based on NSW Police reports, which generally under-represent the incidence of pedestrian and cyclist related crashes due to some of these incidents not being reported.
+It should be noted that the crash data presented is based on NSW Police reports, which generally under represent the incidence of pedestrian and cyclist related crashes due to some of these incidents not being reported.
 This is due to the fact that many minor pedestrian incidents do not result in tow-away crashes where police are called and the incident therefore goes unrecorded.